SpencerG-BYU/startup/README.md

 - Displays images for each option
 - Only allows one vote per user
 - Votes stay permantly
-- Displays winning option when winner changes
+- Displays when a user has voted
 - Highlights winning option after submitting votes

 ### Technologies